 - All counselors go through, at minimum, 12 days of specific counselor training.

 - Many staff participated in our Adventure Treks Leadership Summit program.

 All outdoor equipment (backpacks, sleeping pad, tents, cooking utensils, and group gear), food and snacks, and activities are including in tuition.
-There is no extra charge for special activities, out-of-camp trips, or airport shuttles.
-Not included is clothing and personal items, credit card fees, airfare (if required), and optional tuition protection.
+There is no extra charge for special activities, snacks or food, or out-of-camp trips.
+Not included in tuition is clothing and personal items, credit card fees, airfare (if required), and optional tuition protection.